GAMA: High-Performance GEMM Acceleration on AMD Versal ML-Optimized AI Engines: Conclusion

 \section{Conclusion}

 In this work, we introduce the \gama framework that accelerates GEMM on AMD Versal AIE-ML architecture.
 Our framework maximizes AIE memory utilization, provides a custom buffer placement algorithm to minimize memory stalls, and a staggered kernel placement to facilitate scaling over the AIE array. \gama framework provides the highest utilization of peak throughput for Versal compared to all other state-of-the-art frameworks.
+Though our improvements focus on AIE-ML, optimizing memory usage and prioritizing scalability can also benefit other accelerator architectures.

-Future work will incorporate memory tiles present in the AIE-ML architecture.
+Future work will incorporate the memory tiles present in the AIE-ML architecture.
 Maximizing utilization of these memories is critical to improving the overall performance due to Versal's limited peak off-chip DRAM bandwidth.